-Eligibility by Employee/Retiree Type Eligibility Subsidy Amount How You Will Pay for Benefits BENEFICIARIES OF DECEASED ORP RETIREES You are eligible for health benefits coverage if you are the surviving spouse or child of a deceased ORP retiree and: • You are receiving a periodic distribution of benefits from the retiree's Maryland ORP; and • You meet the spouse or child dependent eligibility criteria for health benefits.
-If the surviving spouse is the beneficiary, the spouse may cover himself/herself and any eligible dependent of the deceased ORP retiree.
-However, only dependents that would be eligible dependents of the deceased ORP retiree if he/she were still living may be covered.
-If a child is the beneficiary, only the child will be eligible for health benefits as long as he/she meets dependent eligibility requirements for children (see page 39).
+Eligibility Subsidy Amount How You Will Pay for Benefits BENEFICIARIES OF DECEASED ORP RETIREE S You are eligible for health benefits coverage if you are the surviving spouse, domestic partner or child of a deceased ORP retiree and: • You are receiving a periodic distribution of benefits from the retiree's Maryland ORP; and • You meet the spouse, domestic partner or child dependent eligibility criteria for health benefits.
+If the surviving spouse or domestic partner may cover themself and any eligible dependent of the deceased ORP retiree.
+However, only dependents that would be eligible dependents of the deceased ORP retiree if they were still living may be covered.
+If a child is the beneficiary, only the child will be eligible for health benefits as long as they meet dependent eligibility requirements for children (see page 39).
 Required Documentation: Completion of a Retiree Health Benefits Enrollment and Change form and a State of Maryland Optional Retirement Program (ORP) packet.
-The form and packet are available from an Agency Benefits Coordinator, at a Maryland State institution of higher education, from our website, www.dbm.maryland.gov/benefits, or by calling the Employee Benefits Division.
+The form and packet are available from an Agency Benefits Coordinator, at a Maryland State institution of higher education, from our website, www.dbm.maryland.gov/benefits , or by calling the Employee Benefits Division.
 If you were enrolled in dependent Term Life Insurance at the time of the retiree's death, that policy must be converted to an individual policy directly through MetLife within 30 days in order to continue Term Life Insurance coverage.
 Plan phone numbers are located on the inside front cover of this guide.
-Retiree prescription coverage for beneficiaries ends on the last day of the month in which the beneficiary becomes eligible for Medicare due to reaching age 65 or due to disability.
 Maximum State subsidy if the retiree had service equal to 25 or more full years of regular employment with the State in any branch of government; you may be eligible for the maximum State subsidy even if the retiree did not retire directly from a Maryland State institution of higher education.
 No State Subsidy if the retiree had less than 25 years of Maryland State service.
-Same as ORP retirees If coverage in the Program is terminated for an ORP Retiree or Beneficiary for any reason, either voluntarily or involuntarily, documentation confirming the current continuing receipt of a periodic distribution from the Maryland ORP must be provided to qualify for re-enrollment.
+No State Subsidy If you are the deceased retiree's domestic partner beneficiary regardless of the number of years of service.
+Same as ORP retirees